-The Journal of Oral Biosciences is the official journal of the Japanese Association for Oral Biology, and is published quarterly.
+The Journal of Oral Biosciences (JOB) is the official journal of the Japanese Association for Oral Biology, and is published quarterly.
 The Association is a unique society from the point of view of its constitution: it includes researchers from different academic research fields such as anatomy, physiology, biochemistry, pharmacology, microbiology, and pathology.
-The Journal is devoted to the advancement and dissemination of fundamental knowledge concerning every aspect of oral biosciences including cariology, craniofacial biology, dental material research, implant biology, geriatric oral biology, microbiology/immunology and infection control, mineralized tissue research, neuroscience, oral oncology, periodontal research, pharmacology, pulp biology, salivary research, and other fields.
-The journal welcomes the submission of manuscripts from any country regardless of society membership.
+The Journal is an interdisciplinary journal, devoted to the advancement and dissemination of fundamental knowledge concerning every aspect of oral biosciences including cariology, craniofacial biology, dental material research, implant biology, geriatric oral biology, microbiology/immunology and infection control, mineralized tissue research, neuroscience, oral oncology, periodontal research, pharmacology, pulp biology, salivary research, and other fields.

 The length of an original article should not exceed 3,500 words, excluding ethical approval, conflicts of interest, acknowledgement, references, tables, figures and figure legends, which should number in all not more than 8.
 References are limited to 50.
 All manuscripts must be structured into sections as shown in "Article structure" in the Preparation section below.
 Abstracts are limited to 250 words.

 The length of a review should not exceed 6,000 words, excluding tables, figures and figure legends.
 Abstracts are limited to 250 words.
 Article structure is guided in the Preparation section below.